Coachford: Built heritage

+Evidence of ancient settlement in the area includes a number of ringfort, fulacht fiadh and standing stone sites in the townlands of Monareagh, Clontead Beg, Clontead More and Derreen.
+A Church of Ireland church was constructed, in Glebe townland, in the late 18th century.
+This church is now in ruin, and a nearby (replacement) 19th-century Church of Ireland chapel is now used as a house.
+Coachford's current Catholic church was built c.
+1840.
+The church buildings are included in the Record of Protected Structures maintained by Cork County Council.

+19th century

 Coachford does not feature on the 1811 Grand Jury Map of Cork, but is mentioned in the Freeman's Journal, dated 10 January 1822, and the area and its environs were known as "Magourney".
-The village developed rapidly during the Famine (when it was a centre of relief within the mid Cork area) and subsequently.
-By 1888, the Cork & Muskerry Light Railway had a terminus at Coachford, adding to local business, accessibility and vibrancy.
-By the end of the 19th-century, the village also had a creamery, complimenting its agricultural hinterland.
+The village developed rapidly during the Great Famine (when it was a centre of relief within the mid Cork area) and subsequently.
+By 1888, the Cork & Muskerry Light Railway had a terminus at Coachford, adding to local business and accessibility.
+By the end of the 19th-century, the village also had a creamery, supporting its agricultural hinterland.

-By the 1950s, a Vocational School was established, known today as Coachford College (sometimes referred to as Coachford Community College).
-The 2011-15 Aghabullogue-Coachford-Rylane Community Council commissioned URS consultants to draw up a "Village Design Statement" (VDS) for the three villages in 2012.

-Deaths during the War of Independence and Civil War
+War of Independence and Civil War period

-Mrs. Mary (or Maria) Lindsay, Leemount House, Coachford, an elderly widow, was executed by the IRA (along with her driver, James Clarke), on 9 March 1921.
-Attempting to prevent bloodshed she, along with a Roman Catholic priest, tried to persuade members of the IRA against a planned ambush.
+During the War of Independence, Mrs. Mary (or Maria) Lindsay, Leemount House, Coachford, an elderly widow, was executed by the Irish Republican Army (along with her driver, James Clarke), in March 1921.
+Attempting to prevent bloodshed she, along with a Roman Catholic priest, tried to persuade members of the Irish Republican Army (IRA) against a planned ambush.
 The IRA ignored them and she then warned the British Army of a planned ambush in nearby Dripsey, for which six IRA volunteers were later executed.
 She and her driver were shot and her home, Leemount House, burned down, after the British authorities refused to commute the executions of the six IRA volunteers.
 A character ("Lady Fitzhugh") based on Mrs. Lindsay was played by Dame Sybil Thorndike in the 1959 film, Shake Hands with the Devil, which starred James Cagney, Don Murray and Michael Redgrave.
-An IRA man named Frank Busteed later claimed credit for the killings and for burning down Mrs. Lindsay's home.
+An IRA man named Frank Busteed later claimed "credit" for the killings and fire.

 Near Rooves Bridge is a monument to Captain Tadhg Kennefick of the Irish Republican Army, who was killed during the Irish Civil War by the Free State Army.
 On his way home to his mother's funeral, he was stopped at a checkpoint where Free State soldiers tied him to the back of a truck near a hamlet called Peake and dragged him a distance of four miles (6 km) to the bridge where he was shot by soldiers and his body dumped in a ditch.
 Local people who witnessed this recovered his body.
 A monument now stands on the site where his body was recovered.